-With reference to the charge under examination, the Court took note that the report filed by the complainant was one where he felt aggrieved by the noise generated in Murphy's bar however he makes no mention to the day and time of his complaint.
-Even the police report is very general.
+With reference to the charge under examination the Court took note that the report filed by the complainant was one where he felt aggrieved by the noise generated in Murphy's bar however he makes no mention to the day and time of his complaint.
+Even the police report in that regard is very general.
 The parties to the case stated in the appropriate verbal that the evidence of Christopher Maggi in case number 385/2017 should apply mutatis mutandis to this case.
 Though on examination of this evidence it does not transpire that the complainant was reporting the incident mentioned in the charge.
 The Court cannot be faced with a particular charge reflecting a particular time and day and hear evidence of what is the general situation without any reference at all form the complainant to this incident.

-Al that resulted from the proceedings is that the appellant was licensed as an operator to keep this bar open until four o clock in the morning with effect from 27th august 2014 as stated by Carla Zahra on behalf of Malta Tourism Authority.
-The law also confirms that the music would thus have to stop at eleven in the evening and if the bar is found in the road mentioned in schedule 5 then the operator could play music until midnight.
+All that resulted from the proceedings is that the appellant was licensed as an operator to keep this bar open till four o clock in the morning with effect from 27th august 2014 as stated by Pl Quentin Tanti on behalf of Malta Tourism Authority.
+This witness also confirmed that the music would thus have to stop at eleven in the evening and if the bar is found in the road mentioned in schedule 5 then he could play music till midnight.
 Though not amplified music.
-Triq it - Turisti is found in Schedule 5 and therefore the appellant can play music though not amplified till midnight.
+The witness also confirmed that Triq it -Turisti is found in Schedule 5 and therefore the appellant can play music though not amplified till midnight.